datascienceconfidential/datascienceconfidential.github.io/_posts/2025-07-24-matching-frictions.md

 Probably the most obvious one is that many jurisdictions *force* jobs to be advertised.
 An example in New Zealand is the [Public Service Act 2020](https://www.legislation.govt.nz/act/public/2020/0040/latest/LMS219506.html).
 If you create a job for your nephew, you have to advertise it, even if you have no intention of hiring anybody else.
 I've been on both sides of this.
 I've applied for ghost jobs in the past, but I've also had a job created for me to which I then applied.
 Presumably other people took the time to write a CV and cover letter, but had no chance of getting the job.
 Nevertheless, the job still had to be advertised because the rules said so.

 A second reason why a company might post a ghost job is to fulfil a KPI.
 For example, it might be desirable to have a high rate of rejected applicants.
-This is something which US universities and colleges like to boast about.
-It sounded very strange to me when I first heard about it, but the idea is to make the university look more exclusive.
+This is something which US universities and colleges [like to boast about](https://www.usnews.com/best-colleges/rankings/lowest-acceptance-rate).
+It sounded very strange to me when I first heard about it, but the idea is to make the college look more exclusive.
 A similar measure is sometimes used to evaluate HR teams.
 If you want a high reject rate, what better than to advertise a job that doesn't exist?
 Then the reject rate will be 100%!

-Another nefarious reason for advertising ghost jobs is to intimidate current employees, for example by posting a job with a lowball salary range, so that they don't engage in wage bargaining.
+Another nefarious reason for advertising ghost jobs is to intimidate current employees, for example by posting a job with a lowball salary range, so that your employees don't engage in wage bargaining.
 And it gets even worse.
 Some people think that companies post ghost jobs in order to make it look like they are growing, purely to manipulate their stock price.
 (Of course, this last reason only applies to publically-traded companies.)

 # 2. Applicant Tracking Systems